cgshep/henry-os/README.md

 It provides a more sophisticated and useful 'bare bones' implementation for prototyping advanced OS concepts and ideas.

 <img src="henryos_screenshot.png" alt="Henry OS screenshot" width="50%" height="50%" />

 ## Features

 + Integrates GNU GRUB / multiboot for reaching (32-bit) protected mode from real mode.
 + Builds the OS into an ISO that works in QEMU.
-+ GDT and IDT implementation in X86 ASM and C respectively.
++ GDT, IDT, and PIC implementations using X86 ASM and C.
 + A scrolling terminal implementation with keyboard input.
 + Functional software interrupts, e.g. use `int` in X86 ASM.
 + Hardware IRQs: see `keyboard.c`